Art about money

 Art about masculinity

-In 2011 I focused my visual art practice on the subject of men, masculinity and the role of the male model in art.
-This is still a central concern to me, and it seems more and more relevant as we process the manner in which women have relentlessly been objectified in real life as well as in visual culture.
+In 2011 I focused my visual art practice on the subject of masculinity and the role of the male model in art.
+This seems more and more relevant as society increasingly calls out the manner in which women have relentlessly been objectified in real life as well as in visual culture.

 The point of making art about men is not to objectify one gender, but to show how the simple act of looking in the other direction makes so many people uneasy, when it should be as uncomplicated a visual experience as any.

 My husband is my model for all contemporary works (2014 onwards).
 His interest in bodybuilding aligns perfectly with my interest in the visual culture of the body.

 Art about men and art about money

 The visual language surrounding men and money binds them up so tightly that it seems entirely natural that the two should go together.
 What does the stereotypical image of a stockbroker look like, for example?